-Myasthenia gravis is a chronically occurring neuromuscular autoimmune disorder in which weakness occurs in the skeletal muscles.
-An autoimmune disorder is when the immune system attacks the body’s receptors.
-The associated weakness worsens after activity and improves after rest.
+Myasthenia gravis (MG) is a neuromuscular autoimmune disorder that causes weakness in the skeletal muscles.
+An autoimmune disorder is when the immune system mistakenly attacks your body’s healthy cells.
+The associated fragility worsens after activity and improves after rest.

-The term myasthenia gravis has both Greek and Latin origins, meaning “serious or grave muscle weakness.”
-Although no cure has been found for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
-With current therapies, the symptoms of the disorder can be controlled, allowing patients to experience an improved quality of life.
+The term “myasthenia gravis” has Greek and Latin origins, meaning “serious or grave muscle weakness.”
+Although no cure is available for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
+With current therapies, patients can control their symptoms and experience an improved quality of life.